-Code of Conduct and Code of Ethics for Procurement and Commercial Practice
+Code of Conduct and Ethics for Delivery and Commercial Practice

 Our integrity and reputation depend on our ability to do the right thing, consistently and without compromise.